Police: More than 900 civilian bodies found in Kyiv region

 KYIV, Ukraine (AP) — More than 900 civilian bodies have been discovered in the region surrounding the Ukrainian capital following the withdrawal of Russian forces — most of them fatally shot, police said Friday, an indication that many people were "simply executed.”

-The number of dead is double that announced by Ukrainian authorities almost two weeks ago.
+The jarring numbers emerged shortly after Russia's Defense Ministry promised to step up missile attacks on Kyiv in response to Ukraine's alleged aggression on Russian territory.
+That ominous warning followed the stunning loss of Moscow's flagship in the Black Sea, which a senior U.S. defense official said Friday was indeed hit by at least one Ukrainian missile.

-Andriy Nebytov, the head of Kyiv’s regional police force, said the bodies were abandoned in the streets or given temporary burials.
+Around Kyiv, Andriy Nebytov, the head of Kyiv’s regional police force, said bodies were abandoned in the streets or given temporary burials.
 He cited police data indicating that 95% died from gunshot wounds.

 “Consequently, we understand that under the (Russian) occupation, people were simply executed in the streets,” Nebytov said.